edwinlock/Bellus-PMA/README.md

 The software can be run in a terminal or the command prompt (in Windows).
 (To open the command prompt in Windows, press the Windows key + R, then type `cmd.exe` and press return.)

+To use the software, open the command prompt or terminal, and ensure you are in the folder containing your buyer and supplier CSV files.
+In Windows with the Terminal installed, one way of doing this is to right-click on the folder in question in File Explorer and select "Open in Terminal".
-Run the software by typing `belluspma` and pressing return.
+Then run the software by typing `belluspma` together with the appropriate options, and pressing return.
 The buyer and supplier CSV files are provided using the `-b` and `-s` options, as shown in the examples below.
 To see all options for the software, use the option `belluspma --help`.
 Example buyer and supplier CSV files are provided in the `examples` folder.

-Examples:
+### Examples

+Right-click on the `examples/` folder and select "Open in Terminal".
+Then run

-`belluspma -b examples/buyers2.csv -s suppliers2.csv`
+`belluspma -b buyers_medium2.csv -s suppliers_medium.csv`

+or

 `belluspma -b examples/buyers_large1.csv -s suppliers_large.csv -m exhaustivesearch -o numbuyers`